Kensington Court Gardens: T. S. Eliot

 It is most famously the residence of poet, critic and playwright, T. S. Eliot who moved to No.3 Kensington Court Gardens in 1957, after his secret marriage to his secretary from Faber and Faber, (Esmé) Valerie Eliot on 10 January 1957.
 The marriage was criticised not only because it was kept a secret from all but her parents, but at the time Eliot was 68 and Valerie only 30 years old.

 Despite the criticism and the age difference, it appears to have been the happiest time of Eliot's life, the Oxford Dictionary of Biography stating he "attained a degree of contentedness that had eluded him all his life".

-However, at the time Eliot's health was already in decline and he died in the flat only eight years later, on 4 January 1965.
+Eliot's health was already in decline and he died in the flat only eight years later, on 4 January 1965.
 His widow lived at the flat until her death in 2012.
 She was editor and custodian of his correspondence, only recently published (in three volumes, 1996, 2009, and 2012).